arthurdurso/Project-WhatsApp-Windows-Desktop-Cache-Cleaner/README.md

 - **Cache Cleaning**: The script safely identifies and removes unnecessary cache data.
 - **Performance Improvement**: Clearing the cache will significantly enhance WhatsApp's performance.
-- **Cross-Platform**: Designed to work on various operating systems, with the best option being execution on startup for consistent performance.

 ## Implementation